 Smoking damages blood vessels, reducing blood flow and increasing the risk of vascular diseases.

 Chronic stress can negatively impact blood pressure and overall vascular health.
 Find healthy ways to manage stress, such as practicing mindfulness or engaging in hobbies you enjoy.

 The medical term for swelling in the ankles, feet, or legs is edema.
 In most cases, the swelling is temporary because of short-term causes and clears up by itself.
-In some cases, ankle swelling is the result of a more serious underlying condition.

 Some common causes of a build-up of fluid in the ankles relate to your lifestyle:

 - Restricted movement.

 - Normal ankle swelling in pregnancy results from excess weight, being more sedentary, standing too much, and compromised blood flow.
 Some medications increase fluid retention and result in puffy ankles.